Radiation Therapy for Mesothelioma

-Radiation therapy for mesothelioma is one of three standard treatments doctors typically use with patients.
+Radiation therapy is one of three standard mesothelioma treatments doctors typically use with patients.
 Mesothelioma radiation therapy uses energy to kill cancer cells, usually from an external beam.
-Radiation is most often used as part of multimodal therapy, along with surgery and chemotherapy.
+Radiation is used as part of multimodal therapy, along with surgery and chemotherapy, not as a stand-alone treatment.

 Currently, over $30 billion is available in asbestos trusts for victims of asbestos-related diseases.
 If you or a loved one has been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.